 Often people place bird feeders in their yards to help the feathered friends survive during the winter.
 Those bird treats fall in the greedy paws of squirrels on a regular basis.
 They both basically love the same things right.
-It is hard to keep your bird feeders rodent free because rodents are great climbers and unless you dedicate a drone to patrol around your yard with a bird feeder hanging below it there is no chance if making it unreachable.
-Plus, birds won’t go near a drone…
+It is hard to keep your bird feeders rodent-free because rodents are great climbers.

-You can add cayenne pepper to the bird feed.
+You can add cayenne pepper to the bird feeder.
 This does not seem to bother birds, but it definitely bothers squirrels.

 You need to make your bird feeders as hard to reach as possible.
 Hang them by a thin strong wire and add all sorts of spinners and booby traps on the way.
 If your bird feeder is installed on a pole you can use a baffle to make it hard to climb.
 Don’t use slippery substances on the pole, they are rarely effective and they could be harmful not only to the squirrels.